greg-raven/Uncommon-Sense/_posts/2014-04-17-the-new-racism.md

 - E. W. Jackson Sr.
 ---

 The new racism is very different in style from the old, but the same in substance.
 The old racists liked blacks who knew their place and stayed in it.
-The new racists behave exactly the same, but define our 'place' as the Democrat liberal camp.
+The new racists behave exactly the same, but define our "place" as the Democrat liberal camp.